Financial Literacy Concepts You Need To Know In 2025

 Have you ever scrolled through social media to find your friends and family posting about their perfect lives, upgrading their lifestyles, buying new homes and cars, indulging in luxury, and traveling the world?

-Meanwhile, you sit on your couch, pondering where all your hard-earned money goes - it’s frustrating, right?
+Meanwhile, you sit on your couch, pondering where all your hard-earned money goes.

 Each time you receive your paycheck, you finally feel a sense of relief.
 But then reality sets in, and the responsibilities hit hard: rent is due, groceries need to be bought, gas is required, loans are to be paid, and don’t forget that birthday gift for a friend.